 Cuadrilla fracked at Preston New Road in Lancashire over 2 months in 2018.
 During that time, seismologists detected 57 earthquakes.

 The rules state that fracking must stop if earthquakes reach magnitude 0.5.
 This is a problem for the fracking industry.
 Cuadrilla stopped operations 5 times because it triggered earthquakes bigger than the rules allow.

 Now the industry is trying to relax the rules after years of talking up the UK's so-called gold-standard fracking regulations.

-Coal is due to come off the system in the next few years – and renewables are ready to close this gap, without the need for fracking.
+Coal is due to come off the system soon – and renewables are ready to close this gap, without the need for fracking.
 We could have almost-fully-renewable electricity in the next decade.

 Why is fracking so controversial?

-Wherever fracking is proposed it is opposed.
-Less than 20% of the public support shale gas.
-And over a quarter of a million people signed a petition to ban fracking.
+Less than 15% of the public support fracking.
+And over a quarter of a million people signed a petition to ban it.

-Despite this the government has awarded more than 200 licences to companies for potential unconventional oil and gas exploration once planning permission has been given.
-Worse still, in 2016 the Government overturned Lancashire County Council’s decision to reject fracking.
+But the government has awarded more than 200 licences for potential oil and gas exploration, once planning permission has been given.

 What are frack-free groups?